 Walk into any newsagent and you'll see quite an array of photography magazines.
 Quite whether the explosion in title numbers is down to the digital photography revolution is open to question but there's now so many that I stick a small number of them for my reading needs.
 Aside from any overlap in content, the cost of sampling all of them is prohibitive too and never more so than in the throes of a recession.
 You just wonder how they all attract readers but each to their own.

-There are pure digital titles too in the form of f11 Photography Magazine, f11 News and Landscape Photography Magazine.
+There are pure digital titles too in the form of f11 Photography Magazine and Landscape Photography Magazine.
 Even so, this short collection is limited to print magazines and I have included short commentaries drawn from my experience of reading some of them.
 If you are so interested, a fuller list can be found at ePHOTOzine.

 Was this the first magazine that I picked up while mulling over the idea of buying my first SLR, a Canon EOS 300?
-Film use was in full swing back then but a look back through the issues reveals how things have changed for the weekly publication.
-It used to be regular acquisition but I only get it now when something of interest is featured inside.
-Equipment news became its staple for a while some technique material is included these days along with feature articles regarding photographic talent that threw a few entries on here.
-Then as now, many of its back pages are devoted to camera retailer advertising with the second hand dealers having the lion's share of the available and it's always good to see what they have too.
+Film usage was in full swing back then but a look back through the issues reveals how things have changed for the weekly publication.
+It used to be a regular acquisition but I only get it now when something of interest is featured inside.
+Equipment news became its staple for a while some articles on technique is included these days along with feature articles regarding photographic talent that threw a few entries on here.
+Then as of now, many of its back pages are devoted to camera retailer advertising with the second-hand dealers having the lion's share of the available and it's always good to see what they have too.